snovakovic/s.js/README.md

 stack.length(); //=> 1
 stack.array; //=> [2]

-//if there is no value in stack .remove will return null instead of removed value var stack2  s.stack();
+//if there is no value in stack .remove() will return null instead of removed value var stack2 = s.stack();
 console.log(stack2.remove()) //=> null
 stack2.array //=> []